MaximusPro/Delta-Mode-MX/README.md

 # Delta Mode MX

-**Delta Mode MX** is a modification from Delta strategy on M15 timeframes which uses avrage.
+**Delta Mode MX** is a modification from Delta strategy on M15 timeframes.
+It's strategy without indicators wich use orders averaging.

 ## Requirements